 Morning – Mid Afternoon

 At Foundations, our day starts around 8:00 AM.
-Upon waking up, most of our students being their morning routine including hygiene, breakfast, cleaning, and scheduling.
+Upon waking up, most of our students begin their morning routine including hygiene, breakfast, cleaning, and scheduling.

 Then our students usually head to out to accomplish their goals for that day whether its going to classes, working, or volunteering.